Automattic/jetpack/docs/development-environment.md

 To run tests on your machine, you can run `phpunit` while in the Jetpack directory.

-To run Woocommerce integration tests, you'll need the woocommerce plugin installed alongside Jetpack (in `../woocommerce`), and you can run:
+To run WooCommerce integration tests, you'll need the WooCommerce plugin installed alongside Jetpack (in `../woocommerce`), and you can run:

 ```
 JETPACK_TEST_WOOCOMMERCE=1 phpunit